 Employers Holdings' Directors and certain officers are required to report their ownership and changes in ownership of Employers Holdings common stock to the SEC.
 These individuals are also required by SEC rules to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely upon a review of the forms filed and received, the Company believes that its Section 16(a) officers and Directors timely filed all of the required forms, except T. Hale Johnston failed to timely file a Form 4 for one transaction due to administrative error within the Company.
+Based solely upon a review of the forms filed and received, the Company believes that its Section 16(a) officers and Directors timely filed all of the required forms, except Michael McSally, who failed to disclose 87 shares, which were purchased as a result of reinvested dividends beginning in May 2014.